kizzx2/ccxt-rs/rust/README.md

 # ccxt-rs

-A transpilation of the CCXT library into Rust proper parsing.
+A transpilation of the CCXT library into Rust with proper parsing.

 This is a proof of concept and **work in progress**, `fetch_balance`, `fetch_order_book` and `create_order` have been tested to work with Binance.

 If you want to use this, check out the repository and then put the `rust` directory into your project.

+### Help wanted

+As mentioned above this is a work in progress, if you bump into any issues in your use case please feel free to reach out by creating a GitHub issue and I can help you get up to speed on the code and working on a patch.

 ### Example usage